burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ### Lexical Analysis

 The essence of Lexical analysis of the program is in splitting the program source code text into tokens.
-Separate words or atoms of a program source code text are some words of the source text that cannot be divided further.
+The separate words or atoms of a program source code text are words of the source text that cannot be divided further.

 One way to separate tokens is via whitespace.
 In C and C++ whitespace includes different keyboard spaces and comments.
-However, sometimes tokens are not separated by whitespace.
+However, sometimes tokens are not separated by whitespace, and in this case special effort should be done.

 An important aspect of C and C++ is that the C and C++ compiler always tries to assemble the longest valid token (in terms of the number of single characters) by processing the text from left to right character by character, even if the result is an unbuildable program.
 Example from [2, p.20]:
 ```cpp